Yekaterina Vorontsova-Dashkova: Early life and education

 Coat of arms of the Vorontsov family.

 Born into an old House of Vorontsov, Countess Yekaterina Romanovna was the daughter of Count Roman Vorontsov (1717–1783), a member of the Senate, and his wife, Marfa Ivanovna Surmina (1718–1745), divorced Princess Dolgorukova.
 Her uncle Mikhail Illarionovich and older brother Alexander both served as Imperial Chancellor.
 Her younger brother Semyon was a Russian ambassador to Great Britain, and a celebrated Anglophile.
-She had two older sisters: Maria, later Countess Buturlin, who married Count Peter Buturlin, and Elizabeth, who married state advisor Alexander Polyansky.
+She had two older sisters: Maria, later Countess Buturlina, who married Count Peter Buturlin, and Elizabeth, who married state advisor Alexander Polyansky.
 Among her godparents were Empress Elizabeth I and Grand Duke Peter Petrovich, later Emperor Peter III; her mother was a lady-in-waiting and very close friend of the Empress.

 When Yekaterina was just 2 years old, Marfa died and Count Roman was an absent father, so the children were sent to different places.
 Alexander continued to live with their father, but Semyon was raised in the countryside by their grandfather and the three sisters went to live with their uncle Mikhail at the lavish Vorontsov Palace., who provided his nieces with an exceptionally good education and spared no expenses with them.